-Q. What core will Academic Services enroll me into for Winter 2014?
+Q. What core will Academic Services enroll me into for Fall 2014?

-A. Before November 5, Academic Services will register Rising Junior BBA students into the following 7.5 credits of core courses:
+A. Academic Services will register Rising Junior BBA students into the following 7.5 credits of core courses:

 Q. How do I know which core requirements I have or haven’t completed?

-You will register for your Winter 2014 non-core coursework on Wolverine Access
+You will register for your Fall 2014 non-core coursework on Wolverine Access

 using the University's general registration process.